Static (DC Comics): Other versions

-Static appears as a major character in the 2010 limited series Milestone Forever, a project designed to detail the final fates of the Milestone launch characters prior to being assimilated into DC's continuity.
-In Static's tale, Virgil is attending his ten year high school reunion, and has given up his life of crime-fighting and is now pursuing a career in medicine.
-Rick (now going by his television moniker of "Richie") is also now working as a director in Los Angeles, and is open about his homosexuality.
-Without warning, Hotstreak (recently released from prison and now calling himself Firewheel), attacks the reunion, exclaiming that he now realizes that Static must have been one of his old classmates.
-Virgil briefly takes up the Static mantle again for one last fight with his old nemesis, and eventually defeats him.
-During this time, it is also revealed that Sharon is now married and pregnant, and that Robert has died.
-Rocket is implied to have taken over as the new Icon.
+Static appears as a major character in the 2010 limited series Milestone Forever, a project designed to detail the final fates of the Milestone launch characters prior to being entering DC's continuity.
+In Static's tale, Virgil is retired and pursuing a career in medicine.
+Rick (now known by his television moniker of "Richie") is also now working as a director in Los Angeles, and is open about his homosexuality.
+Ten years later, Virgil has become a doctor, married Frieda, and has two children, Larry and Sadie, both of whom inherited his electrical abilities.